 A few months went by and Bobby’s “R” wasn’t getting much better.

 I decided to hold off on the praise and tell him when he had made a mistake.

 In order to keep it positive I would say things like “I can see you are trying very hard, but I’m still hearing a ‘w’, try keeping your lips straight like a smile next time” and then I would have him repeat the word.

 Instead of giving vague praises, I became more specific and told him what changes he needed to make in order to get the sound right.

-If your child is struggling with something offer suggestions as to how he can learn rather than praising him for trying and giving him a false sense of accomplishment.
+If your child is struggling with something offer suggestions as to how they can learn rather than praising them for trying and giving a false sense of accomplishment.

 Lead To Feelings Of Failure And Anger Later On